Solomon Islands to ban U.S. navy ships from ports - U.S. embassy

 SYDNEY, Aug 30 (Reuters) - The Solomon Islands government has told the United States it will place a moratorium on navy vessels entering its ports, the United States embassy in Canberra said on Tuesday.

+The notice follows an incident last Tuesday when a U.S. Coast Guard vessel, the Oliver Henry, was unable to enter Solomon Islands for a routine port call because the government did not respond to a request for it to refuel and provision.

-The Solomon Islands has had a tense relationship with the United States and its allies since striking a security pact with China in May.
+The Solomon Islands has had a tense relationship with the United States and its allies since striking a security pact with China earlier this year.

 A spokesman for Solomon Islands Prime Minister Manasseh Sogavare earlier denied the reports of a moratorium, and told Reuters that Sogavare would make a speech on Tuesday afternoon.